strudeljs/strudeljs.org/source/api/index.md

 - **Details:**

-  Find first anacestor that matches the selector
+  Find first ancestor that matches the selector

 - **Usage:**
     ```js